 If you have a mole or skin tag that appears to be showing the telltale signs of melanoma, basal, squamous or any other type of skin cancer, Dr. Perri will perform an immediate biopsy of the area under local anesthesia.
 Often, during this skin cancer biopsy, an entire mole is removed.
 Once the affected area is removed, it will be tested in a lab to see if any skin cancer cells are detected.

 Skin Cancer Treatment

 If a lab report determines that a mole or lesion on your body is, in fact, skin cancer, Dr. Perri will take immediate action to prevent the spread of the cancerous cells.
-Depending on your particular case, Dr. Perri’s plan may be to:
+Depending on your particular case, Dr. Perri may offer the following skin cancer treatments:

 - Remove the mole, if it wasn’t removed entirely during your biopsy;

 - Remove a skin margin ranging anywhere from 5mm to 1cm, depending on your specific case of skin cancer;

 - Refer for outpatient surgery under general anesthesia to remove larger areas of affected skin;